mit-pdos/sigmaos/cpython3.11/Doc/library/os.rst

    See also :func:`set_blocking` and :meth:`socket.socket.setblocking`.

-   .. availability:: Unix, Windows.
+   .. availability:: Unix.

-      The function is limited on WASI, see :ref:`wasm-availability` for more information.
+      The function is limited on Emscripten and WASI, see :ref:`wasm-availability` for more information.

-      On Windows, this function is limited to pipes.

    .. versionadded:: 3.5

-   .. versionchanged:: 3.12
-      Added support for pipes on Windows.

-.. function:: grantpt(fd, /)

-   Grant access to the slave pseudo-terminal device associated with the master pseudo-terminal device to which the file descriptor *fd* refers.
-   The file descriptor *fd* is not closed upon failure.

-   Calls the C standard library function :c:func:`grantpt`.

-   .. availability:: Unix, not WASI.

-   .. versionadded:: 3.13

 .. function:: isatty(fd, /)